Paramus, New Jersey: 2000 census

 There were 8,082 households, out of which 37.0% had children under the age of 18 living with them, 73.3% were married couples living together, 8.0% had a female householder with no husband present, and 16.1% were non-families.
 14.4% of all households were made up of individuals, and 9.4% had someone living alone who was 65 years of age or older.
 The average household size was 3.00 and the average family size was 3.32.

-In the borough the population was spread out, with 23.2% under the age of 18, 5.5% from 18 to 24, 24.7% from 25 to 44, 25.0% from 45 to 64, and 21.5% who were 65 years of age or older.
+In the borough 23.2% of the population was under the age of 18, 5.5% was from 18 to 24, 24.7% from 25 to 44, 25.0% from 45 to 64, and 21.5% was 65 years of age or older.
 The median age was 43 years.
 For every 100 females, there were 94.4 males.
 For every 100 females age 18 and over, there were 90.4 males.

 The median income for a household in the borough was $76,918, and the median income for a family was $84,406.
 Males had a median income of $56,635 versus $37,450 for females.
 The per capita income for the borough was $29,295.
 About 1.4% of families and 3.3% of the population were below the poverty line, including 3.4% of those under age 18 and 5.0% of those age 65 or over.

 Economy

 Corporate headquarters

 Paramus was home to the America regional headquarters of Hanjin Shipping, located on the eastbound side of Route 4 before it declared bankruptcy in 2017.
 Hudson City Bancorp had its headquarters located at West 80 Century Road until its acquisition by M&T Bank, which was completed in 2015.
 Movado Group Inc. is a watchmaker with its headquarters on From Road.
 Suez North America, founded as Hackensack Water Company in 1869 and later named United Water, is an American water service company headquartered in Paramus.
 Coach USA is a large tour operator with its headquarters in Paramus, at the offices of its Community Coach subsidiary.
 Kristian Regale is a non-alcoholic beverage company based in Paramus.

-Paramus was the former headquarters location for Toys "R" Us before the company relocated to Wayne, New Jersey, in 2002 and went bankrupt.
+Paramus was the former headquarters location for Toys "R" Us before the company relocated to Wayne in 2002 and went bankrupt.
 Paramus was also the headquarters of Magic Solutions, a defunct computer software company that specialized in help desk automation and asset management software.